Oji Alexander - Executive director

 Erica is the former Director of Sales and Marketing at Project Home Again and a Licensed Realtor with The Birdsong Realty Group.
 A native New Yorker, she received her B.A. from Oberlin College in Ohio.
 Erica joined the Project Home Again team in 2009 and began working with PHA to assist people who had lost their homes in Hurricane Katrina.
 Since then, Erica has helped over 150 returning families and 1st time homebuyers move into brand new PHA homes.
 She guided them through the entire home-buying process, including application, intake, assistance with credit repair and title clearing, income verification, packaging loan applications and negotiating with lenders.
 In addition to sales and marketing of the homes, Erica has worked with several federal and private grant programs to help facilitate the buying process, qualify applicants, and ensure program compliance.

-Andy Fritzshall is the former Project Manager at Project Home Again and is also a licensed Realtor with The Birdsong Realty Group.
+Andy Fritzshall is a founding member of Home by Hand, the former Project Manager at Project Home Again, and is also a licensed Realtor with The Birdsong Realty Group.
 As a member of the Project Home Again staff from 2011-2016, Andy assisted with project development, federal grant compliance, and guiding both returning and first-time homeowners to their new PHA homes.
 He also administered a city-wide demolition program using federal NSP2 funds, and performed intake and site-assessment for a home weatherization retrofitting program.